 Jenny LeProtto started dancing at age four at Kelly Allen’s renown For Dancers Only, including studying tap with Mike Minery (Tapaholics, Slide, JUMP) and performed works by Ray Leeper (So You Think You Can Dance Choreographer, NUVO Director).
 While she trained in all forms of dance, Jenny's current fortes are teaching tap, hip hop and jazz, as well as teaching all styles of dance for young children.
 Jenny is best known for her tap choreography - most recently recognized by American Dance Awards at their 2015 Nationals in Hollywood Florida for two of her tap pieces, “Five Guys Named Moe” and “Hiccups.”
 Her work has been described as “intricate, polished and exciting!”
 Jenny is a graduate of Seton Hall University with a major in Education.

-Jessica Longo’s training included ballet, pointe, acro, modern, lyrical and tap.
+Jessica Longo teaches ballet, pointe, acro, modern, lyrical and tap.
 She studied with George Lon, Chris Lee, Mary Felber, Dawn LaViola-Schaub, Frank Hatchett, Michele Assaf, AC Ciulla and Joe Lanteri.
 Jessica also trained as a gymnast, reaching the Class III competitive level, and was named to the All County and All Conference gymnastic teams.
 Prior to joining DANJ, she was on the artistic staff at Performing Arts Academy for over ten years.
 Her credits also include commercial and modeling roles.
 Jessica attended the prestigious High School for the Performing Arts in New York City and Montclair State University where she majored in Dance.

 Jordyn Luks started dancing at age four in all styles of dance, including studying ballet with Jamie Hoctor and Alana Isiguen, tap with Chris Lee and Mike Minery, jazz with Elisabetta Spuria, and performing works by Ray Leeper.
 Jordyn received her BA from the University of Richmond with a major in business and minor in dance.
-She was a dance scholarship recipient, member of the University Dancers dance company, and performed pieces by Robert Battle, Myra Daleng and other leading choreographers.
-Jordyn is a co-founder of Performing Hearts Corp, a non-profit dedicated to providing movement and dance to special needs children.
+She was a dance scholarship recipient, member of the University Dancers Dance Company, and performed works by Robert Battle, Myra Daleng and other leading choreographers.
+Jordyn is a co-founder of Performing Hearts Corp, a non-profit dedicated to providing movement and dance classes to special needs children.
 She is currently working as a Brand Lead at Beamly (A Coty Company), a leading digital marketing agency.

 Kathleen Arcieri grew up in Ridgewood, NJ where she began ballet lessons at the age of five.
 As a prized student at Irine Fokine’s School of Ballet, Kathleen performed in annual recitals as well as in Tchaikovsky’s classic, The Nutcracker, for over twelve years.
 At the age of 17, Kathleen was chosen to dance the coveted Sugar Plum Fairy role.
 After seeing her perform, the renowned Russian ballet dancer, Igor Youskevitch, invited her to train and compete professionally.
 In 1990, Kathleen was awarded the bronze medal in the prestigious New York International Ballet Competition.
 Kathleen also danced with the Connecticut Ballet Theater and taught classes at Irine Fokine's School of Ballet.